snowolf/pytorch-mnist-ddp-on-sagemaker/README.md

 This is a Pytorch distributed training demo code on Amazon SageMaker that support multi host with multi cards.

-Instead of using --torch.distributed.launch--, here we use --torch.multiprocessing-- instead.
+Instead of using *torch.distributed.launch* here we use *torch.multiprocessing* instead.

 For initialize the distributed environment, we use env as init_method.
 ```